arepb/tuebor/index.md

 **How do I take the pledge?**

 Start now.
-Make an investment in a Michigan business during this calendar year and then [show the world](/howto) you've committed to take the Tuebor honor pledge, aka supporting 'Michigan's fifth sports team.'
+Make an investment in a Michigan business during this calendar year and then [show the world](/howto) you've committed to take the Tuebor honor pledge, aka supporting 'Michigan's next sports team.'

 ----